Oberkulmer Spelt Facts 2020

-In 2019, spelt was grown in Independence Township on 3.6 acres on the farm known historically as “Pleasant View Farm.”
+In 2020, spelt was grown in Independence Township on 3 fields, totaling 3.1 acres on the farm known historically as “Pleasant View Farm.”
 J.M Welsh established the farm in 1824.
 Welsh is listed in the Caldwell Atlas as a farmer, grain, stock and wool grower.
 The farm was dormant for many years; however since 2006, organic grains and hay were grown on this farm.
 Weatherbury Farm has farmed this land since 2017.
 The farm has been certified organic since 2006.

-Clover was frost seeded into the grain on April 12, 2019.
+Clover was frost seeded into the grain on March 31 and April 2, 2020.
 (The clover suppresses weeds, aids in holding up the grain and, eventually provides nitrogen to the next crop.)

 For an illustrated explanation of how Weatherbury grains become flour, visit the from seed to flour page.

 More information on Oberkulmer Spelt below the pictures!

 In just over three months, the spelt has grown from a tiny plant.

 The spelt has matured to a lovely amber color and is ready to harvest.

 The frost seeded clover can be seen in the under-story.

 About Oberkulmer Spelt